 READ MORE | 8 unmissable movies about the Netherlands in WWII

 By 1943, the Dutch had begun to construct the Atlantic Wall near The Hague.
 The Atlantic Wall provided coastal defences that Nazi Germany made to prevent an Allied invasion from the seas even though in the end, it didn’t work.

 The construction involved many demolitions around the city’s coastal areas, displacing tens of thousands of residents.

 The Atlantic Wall had a great impact on the city.
 Its legacy is still visible today, whether it’s the bunkers by the coast or the dramatically changed areas following demolitions.

 The V2 rockets of the Haagse Bos

 By 1944, it was becoming increasingly clear that Nazi Germany was losing.
-The German forces pushed hard during the last stage of the war in a desperate attempt to turn the tides.
-It was only a matter of time until Allied victory.
+The German forces pushed hard during the last stage of the war in a desperate attempt to turn the tide.
+It was only a matter of time until the Allied were victorious.

 One of the projects to push back was the infamous V2 rockets.
 This expensive rocket was the world’s first long-range guided ballistic missile.